Kristin C. Moran, PhD, CHAIR

 An examination of theories and principles of group communication.
-Students study interactional and attitudinal variables which influence the nature of group communication.
-Topics include group norms and roles, leadership, motivation, coalition formation, communication networks, and persuasion.
+Students study interactional and attitudinal variables which influence the nature of group dynamics.
+Topics include group norms and roles, leadership, motivation, coalition formation, communication networks, and decision making.
 Prerequisite: COMM 101.

 This course examines the form and function of messages within organizations, with special emphasis on business communication.
 The course will focus on the role of communication in developing productive work relationships, human-resource practices, and organizational cultures.
 Topics include past and current management practices, communication networks and technologies, interpersonal relationships in organizations, public communication, and organizational communication assessment.
 Prerequisite: COMM 101.

 A survey of contemporary interpretive methods in communication research.
-This course will help students understand bases of knowledge and value of communication not covered in COMM 365.
+This course will help students understand bases of knowledge and value of communication from a qualitative perspective.
 Students will be exposed to methods such as field observation, ethnography, and content analysis.
-Prerequisite: COMM 101.
+Prerequisite: